Why Should You Call the Police After an Auto Accident in Texas?

 • Initiating Insurance Claims: Insurance companies often require a police report to process a claim.
 A prompt report ensures that you can begin the insurance claim process as soon as possible, facilitating a quicker resolution.

 While waiting for the police to arrive, it’s important to remain calm, provide accurate information, and avoid admitting fault or liability when speaking with other drivers or anyone else at the scene.
-Any statements you make can be included in the police report and could be used against you later.
+Any statements you make can be included in the police’s crash report and could be used against you later.
 It’s also essential to gather evidence of your own, such as photographs of the accident scene and contact information of any witnesses.

 How Can an Accident Attorney from RTRLAW Help You After an Accident